Frequently Asked Questions

 How much does a week of camp cost?

 A week of camp costs $730 dollars per week.
 If your child is registered for more than one week, a $60 holdover fee is charged for Sunday into Monday.
+Please note, there are no discounts for registering multiple children or for multiple weeks.

 How much money is due at registration?